local & global – leawood campus

 LOCATION: Iran (Persian-speaking world)

 Elam Ministries was founded in 1990 by senior Iranian leaders with a mission to strengthen and expand the church in the Iran region and beyond.
+Christ Community partners with Elam Ministries to support their outreach and equipping efforts through prayer, educational events, financial support and an annual Bible drive.

 These are truly significant days for the Persian-speaking church.
 Widespread discouragement and disillusionment with the Islamic regime in Iran has led many Iranians to search outside of Islam for truth and meaning.
 Many are turning to Christianity and encountering the saving and redeeming love of Jesus.